Building a Budget with Discretionary Dollars

 Below is a reminder on how schools should budget for the following partnerships:

 City Year implements a Whole School Whole Child model through a group of carefully selected, highly trained AmeriCorps members who provide individualized support to at-risk students, while establishing an overall positive learning environment throughout the schools they service.
-All participating schools are required to budgeted $40,000 – $130,000 for City Year in contractual services from their school budget.
-The amount budgeted is associated with the number of corps members agreed upon with City Year.
-For specific inquiries on cost, reach out to michael.lamb@k12.dc.gov.
-Schools should advance funds for services to come in August and September 2025 to ensure readiness to continue the partnership at the start of SY2025-26.
+All participating schools are required to budget $40,000 – $130,000 for City Year in contractual services.
+Schools will be charged $17,000 per ACM, with up to 50% of ACMs available for after care support.

 Transcend has been supporting DCPS elementary schools for the past five years to implement the Whole Child Model that was first launched at Van Ness ES.
 Transcend currently supports four cohorts of schools, with the most recent cohort starting in SY23-24.
-DCPS and Transcend are not anticipating adding new schools in SY24-25, however current schools should work directly with their Transcend coach to identify needs and specific budget estimates for support in SY24-25.
+DCPS and Transcend are not anticipating adding new schools in SY25-26, however current schools should work directly with their Transcend coach to identify needs and specific budget estimates for support in SY25-26.
 Please reach out to Mike Lamb (michael.lamb@k12.dc.gov) with any questions.

-Additionally, if a school is considering engaging with a partner to provide “full-time” afterschool programming (Mon-Fri, 3:30-6:00pm) as a supplement to the OSTP 21st CCLC afterschool program, please reach out to the manager of OSTP afterschool programs, Daisy Hicks (daisy.hicks@k12.dc.gov) to discuss it before establishing any partnership.
-The added partnership may have an impact on DCPS’s ability to meet the obligations of our 21st CCLC grant.
+Additionally, if a school is considering engaging with a partner to provide “full-time” afterschool programming (Monday-Friday, 3:30-6:00pm) as a supplement to the OSTP 21st CCLC afterschool program, please reach out to the specialist for the 21stCCLC grant in OSTP afterschool programs, Margot Berkey (margaret.berkey@k12.dc.gov) to discuss it before establishing any partnership.
+The additional partnership may have an impact on DCPS’s ability to meet the obligations of the 21st CCLC grant.

 Budgeting Guidance